ə-ˈdap-tərs | Noun

-Refers to a substance in which the more desirable properties of cannabis, namely cannabinoids and terpenes, have been isolated.
+Substances in which the more desirable properties of cannabis, namely cannabinoids and terpenes, have been isolated.
 There are many cannabis concentrates in a variety of formats and textures.
 Non-active forms of concentrate need to be heated to experience their effects.
-Concentrates with active cannabinoids (usually Distillate) are infused into Edibles, Tinctures, and Topicals to provide effects without the application of heat.
+Concentrates with active cannabinoids, usually distillate, are infused into edibles, tinctures, and topicals to provide effects without the application of heat.

 ˈkrəmbəl | Noun

 An extract identified by its malleable texture that falls apart, or “crumbles,” when handled.
 Crumble, sometimes called “honeycomb wax,” is quite versatile, and not limited to just dabbing; many sprinkle the extract over the top of cannabis buds in a bowl, blunt, or joint.
 The crumble texture results from elevated temperatures used during the solvent removal process or by whipping the extract under the presence of heat.

 ˈkri-stə-lən | Noun

 The purest form of cannabis Concentrate, this Extract consists of a single type of cannabinoid, usually tetrahydrocannabinolic acid (THCA), cannabidiolic acid (CBDA), or cannabidiol (CBD).
 Crystalline is formed by thoroughly refining cannabis oil and serves as a base for formulated cannabis products.
 While possibly more potent, Crystalline lacks the flavor of other Concentrates and some of the medicinal benefits due to the isolation from the original terpenes.